 I’ll probably be selling something, because I love sales and building a brand, so I would be probably working in something in this area, maybe still in the food industry… I love food, this is something I am really passionate about… you know?

-I’m Italian, I know something about passion…
+Yes, I think I know something about passion… I’m Italian.

-Haha, that’s great!
-I’ve got the last question about your business: what piece of advice would you give to someone struggling to find their way between regular employment and self-employment or business?
+What piece of advice would you give to someone struggling to find their way between regular employment and self-employment or business?

 I think you can remain in your job and start your business on a small scale while you’re still earning some money, and spend your evening and weekends building your business so you can launch in the best way possible.
-And I would say: if you’re on a budget and have financial restrictions, just start small and put the business model on work and see how it’s going, and then, if it’s working, go for it: a lot of time you won’t need a huge cashflow or investment.
+And I would say: if you’re on a budget and have financial restrictions, just start small and put the business model on work and see how it goes, and then, if it’s working, go for it: a lot of time you won’t need a huge cashflow or investment.
 So I would say this would be my main piece of advice.

 Would you like to add anything else at all?